 Despite their unpopularity with the middle class for some time (read more about this below!); today, the islanders of Menorca love them so much, they’ve even written an ‘Ode to Avarcas’ that we’ve included in the bottom of this article!

-What we mean by an avarca
+The History of Avarcas - What we mean by an avarca

 Similar to the way an ‘UGG Boot’ refers to a type of shoe made from sheepskin and wool; an “avarca” (Catalan pronunciation: [əˈvarkə], plural avarcas) is a type of sandal produced in Menorca.
 The shoes are made using a leather upper and a rubber sole.